keptn/tutorials/site/tutorials/keptn-argo-integration.md

 - Use Keptn for automated deployment validation (aka quality gates)
 - Use Keptn for promotion of microservices if they pass the quality gate

-Negative
-: The following tutorial is a first proof-of-concept for using Argo CD as deployment tool.

 ## Prerequisites